Jaundice is a yellow discoloration of the skin, mucus membranes, and whites of the eyes.

 is common and usually clears without treatment.
 If bilirubin levels rise above a certain level, the baby may receive

 Prevention depends on the disorder causing jaundice.
 You may not be able to prevent some of the disorders.
-However, you can take the steps below to decrease your chance of developing liver disease: Limit your alcohol intake to no more than two drinks a day for men or one drink a day for women.Be careful mixing alcohol with over-the-counter and prescription medication.Avoid exposure to industrial chemicals.Do not use illicit drugs.Do not share needles or nasal snorting equipment.Practice safe sex.
+However, you can take the steps below to decrease your chance of developing liver disease: Drink alcohol in moderation.
+Moderation is no more than 2 drinks per day for men or 1 drink per day for women.Be careful mixing alcohol with over-the-counter and prescription medication, such as acetaminophen.Avoid exposure to industrial chemicals.Do not use illicit drugs.Do not share needles or nasal snorting equipment.Practice safe sex.

 To decrease your risk of hepatitis A, get the